How do Christians deal with trials?

 The cross of Jesus

 Ultimately we must look to the goodness of God displayed in the cross of Jesus.
-It was at the cross where God puts on display His great love for His people, as the penalty for our sin was paid for by our Saviour.
+At the cross God put on display His great love for His people, as the penalty for our sin was paid for by our Savior.
 This is our foundation as we go through “trials of various kinds.”
-As we look back to the cross we can look forward, with confidence, knowing that God is good and that He is more than able to have all things work together for good for those who are called according to His purpose.
+As we look back to the cross we can look forward, with confidence, knowing that God is good and that He is more than able to have all things work together for good for those who are called according to His purpose (Romans 8:28).